-It is not necessary for parents to bring in hand-written SRs each week on a hard copy.
+It is not necessary for parents to bring hand-written, hard copy SRs each week to the clinic.
 A disadvantage of that procedure is that clinicians cannot monitor for whether parents are following their instructions properly and recording a score at the end of each day.
 Sometimes, parents are not compliant with that instruction and will wait a few days to record scores.
+This problem can be avoided, along with the need for hard copy, by using one of the many password protected, cost-free Internet document sharing sites.10